-Much of the information sought as part of this assessment should have been available in the annual reports of each commission.
-Since RTI applications seeking information about the latest annual reports were filed in July 2021, it would be reasonable to expect that annual reports upto 2020 would be available.
+Much of the information sought as part of this assessment should have been available in the annual report of each commission.
+Section 25 of the RTI Act obligates each commission to prepare a "report on the implementation of the provisions of this Act" every year, which is to be laid before Parliament or the state legislature.
+Since RTI applications seeking information about the latest annual reports were filed in July 2022, it would be reasonable to expect that annual reports upto calendar year 2021 or financial year 2021-22 would be available.

 However, the performance of many ICs, in terms of publishing annual reports and putting them in the public domain, was found to be dismal.
-Table 11 provides the IC wise details of the publication of annual reports and the availability of the reports on the websites of the respective ICs.
+Table 10 provides the IC wise details of the publication of annual reports and the availability of the reports on the websites of the respective ICs.
 The analysis revealed that despite the statutory obligation, many of the commissions have not published their annual reports.
-21 out of 29 ICs (72%) have not published their annual report for 2019-20.
-Only the CIC and SICs of Arunachal Pradesh, Assam, Chhattisgarh, Gujarat, Mizoram, Nagaland and Uttar Pradesh have published their annual report for 2020 and made them available on the official websites.
+20 out of 29 ICs (69%) have not published their annual report for 2020-21.
+Only the CIC and SICs of Arunachal Pradesh, Assam, Chhattisgarh, Gujarat, Mizoram, Sikkim and Uttar Pradesh have published their annual report for 2021 and made them available on the official websites.